wzdiyb/tools/binary/hyperion/source/readme.txt

 # - Remove macros in Asm Code                                                 #
 #                                                                             #
 # CHANGELOG:                                                                  #
 #                                                                             #
+# v2.2:                                                                       #
+# - removed aes.dll blob and use tinyAes c implementation instead             #
+# - aes payload uses new FasmAES 1.3 which has several bugfixes               #
+#                                                                             #
 # v2.1:                                                                       #
 # - crappy makefile cleanup                                                   #